noir-lang/noir/docs/docs/getting_started/hello_noir/index.md

 > `test`).

 A `hello_world` folder would be created.
-Similar to Rust, the folder houses _src/main.nr_ and _Nargo.toml_ that contains the source code and environmental options of your Noir program respectively.
+Similar to Rust, the folder houses _src/main.nr_ and _Nargo.toml_ which contain the source code and environmental options of your Noir program respectively.

 ### Intro to Noir Syntax